 Try this:

-/* make mobile dropdown menu wider */
+/* make mobile dropdown menu wider */.et_pb_module .et_mobile_menu {

 width: calc(100% + 30px);